ChrisRBe/PP-P2P-Parser/README.md

 * bondora - Supports current account statement format (as of 2019-10-12); exported to csv
 * bondora go & grow - Supports current account statement format (as of 2019-10-12); exported to csv
 * debitumnetwork - Supports current account statement format (as of 2020-09-08) exported to csv
+* viainvest - Supports current account statement (as of 2021-12-12) exported as csv (Withdrawals do not work yet)

 ### Alternative solution for Auxmoney